Conversation Insights

 • Clients couldn’t independently explore or validate insights.

-• Every new question (e.g., “Why did this spike happen?” or “Which calls drove this metric?”) required a separate request.
+• Every new question (e.g., “Why did this spike happen?” or “Which calls drove this insight?”) required a separate request.

 • Insights became reactive rather than actionable.